TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Meeting Minutes/meeting_minutes_6.md

 ### Things to be done by all:

+Continue to improve upon conceptual design based on section comments.

 ### Important Notes

+Need to consider a spectrum analyzer with an output that does not need to be requested.

 ### Next Meeting:
-As it stands: ddmon2025 XXXX to XXXX
+As it stands: 10MAR2025 1430 to 1600